A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Introduction

 Our main combinatorial contribution is a new structural insight on instances that do not satisfy \re{1}, i.e. vectors $w$ with $|\{ X\subseteq \{1,\ldots,n \} : w(X)=v \}| \geq 2^{(1-\eps)n}$ for some $v$ and $\eps >0$.

-Determining the structure of such vectors $w$ is well-known in additive combinatorics as the \emph{Littlewood-Offord Problem}.
-Its rich theory has found applications ranging from pure mathematics (such as estimating the singularity of random Bernoulli matrices~\cite{annals} or zeroes of random polynomials~\cite{littlewood1943number}), to database security~\cite{Griggs1998DatabaseSA}, and to complexity theory~\cite{DiakonikolasS13,KaneW16, MekaNV16}.
+The challenge of determining the structure of such vectors $w$ is well-known in additive combinatorics as the \emph{Littlewood--Offord Problem}.
+Its rich theory has found applications ranging from pure mathematics (such as estimating the singularity of random Bernoulli matrices~\cite{annals} or zeroes of random polynomials~\cite{littlewood1943number}), to database security~\cite{Griggs1998DatabaseSA}, and to computational complexity theory~\cite{DiakonikolasS13,KaneW16, MekaNV16}.
 See also the designated chapter in the standard textbook on additive combinatorics~\cite{0020358}.
-However, whereas most works (with notable exceptions being e.g.~\cite{halasz1977estimates,RUDELSON2008600}) assumed inversely \emph{polynomially} small concentration, e.g. $\beta(w) \geq 2^n / n^{\Oh(1)}$, restriction \re{1} is about inversely \emph{exponentially} small concentration.
+However, whereas most works (with notable exceptions being e.g.~\cite{halasz1977estimates,RUDELSON2008600}) assumed inversely \emph{polynomially} small concentration, e.g. $\beta(w) \geq 2^n / \poly(n)$, \re{1} is about inversely \emph{exponentially} small concentration.

 Recent work studied such exponentially small concentration with applications to improved exponential time algorithms for the Subset Sum problem~\cite{stacs2015, BansalGN018}.
-Specifically, they studied trade-off between the parameters $\beta(w)$ and $|w(2^{[n]})|:= |\{w(X) : X \subseteq [n]\}|$.
+Specifically, they studied trade-off between the parameters $\beta(w)$ and $|w(2^{\setrng{n}})|:= |\{w(X) : X \subseteq \setrng{n}\}|$.
 Two extremal cases are: